Pythongasm - Web Scraping Without Getting Blocked

 Introduction

-If a server receives a request without any headers, it gives them enough reason to not authorize that request.
+If a server receives a request without any headers, it gives them enough reason to ignore that request.
 That's because it indicates that the request is not coming from a browser.
+Every modern day browser sends headers like User-Agent, Cookie (if the server has set), etc., which isn't the case when you send a headless, vanilla HTTP request from your Python environment.

 Let us try to replicate this request using Python: